dhruvikmodi23/DUHacks4.0/README.md

 This project is licensed under the MIT License.

 ## 📩 Contact
-For any queries, reach out at ppruthviraj254@gmail.com or create an issue in the repository.
+For any queries, reach out at ppruthviraj254@gmail.com or dhruvikmodi23@gmail.com or create an issue in the repository.